kdboller/kdboller.github.io/_posts/2017-02-27-data-informed-experiments.markdown

 When testing a free trial, everyone understands that we are evaluating if activations spike with the “try before you buy approach” relative to the traditional request for an upfront payment.
 Some of the key metrics that I believe would be important to monitor in order to determine this particular experiment’s success, which also must be adjusted / normalized, include:

 <ul>
-  <li>Upfront conversion rate: the % of visitors who start a subscription</li>
+<li><strong>Upfront conversion rate:</strong> the % of visitors who start a subscription</li>
-  <li>Plan % mix: the % of all started subscriptions who select a certain plan option, which may fluctuate by experiment          variant</li>
+<li><strong>Plan % mix:</strong> the % of all started subscriptions who select a certain plan option, which may fluctuate by experiment variant</li>
-  <li>Trial-to-pay conversion rate: while the trial may generate greater upfront conversions, one must convert the trial subs   to pay after the trial period</li>
+<li><strong>Trial-to-pay conversion rate:</strong> while the trial may generate greater upfront conversions, one must convert the trial subs to pay after the trial period</li>
-  <li>M1 Retention: compare historical retention curves to free trial participant retention; we need to be cognizant of how     the free trial also impacts the lifetime value of subscribers (in addition to the upfront metrics cited above)</li>
+<li><strong>M1 Retention:</strong> compare historical retention curves to free trial participant retention; we need to be cognizant of how the free trial also impacts the lifetime value of subscribers (in addition to the upfront metrics cited above)</li>
 </ul>

 The final piece to this analysis could be which subscribers should be included in evaluating the overall results.
 Many digital streaming providers have subscribers who churn and then return at a later date; the industry term for these is “reactivations”.
 For this particular experiment, I would most likely focus on “new” subscribers.
 We want to expand the overall activations within our funnel.
 Reactivated subscribers are more familiar with the product offering, as former subscribers, and also have different objectives and most likely different retention curves than new subscribers.

-How could being solely “data driven” lead to the wrong conclusions for a business analyzing the results of this experiment?
+<strong>How could being solely “data driven” lead to the wrong conclusions for a business analyzing the results of this experiment?</strong>

 There are several ways in which I believe one could poorly design this experiment and the framework used to evaluate the results.
 First, all site visitors could be treated equally, which I would argue is introducing flaws into the experiment’s data.
 As previously mentioned, I would only extract the subscribers in the experiment who are “new” — this better reflects the impact that “try before you buy” has on a subscriber’s willingness to activate.
 Including reactivated subscribers in the equation, who are more familiar and could even be potentially looking to game the system, could also skew the data, e.g., really high conversion rates (but they’re familiar with the product and liked not having to pay their first x days back).